Skip to main content

 Scope and Contents

 The collection of materials of the Colorado Silver Bullets is divided into two series: Series I – items donated in 2003.
 Items include clippings, media guides, statistics, and magazine photo of the 1996 team.
 Series II – items donated in 2014.
 Items include clippings, programs, press kits, spring training guides, marketing packages, agreements, and correspondence.
+Series III - A large sheet of uncut baseball cards, 1994 and an advertising poster featuring a 1994 team photo.

 Dates